What is Autoregulation?

 Recommended RPE ranges for different training purposes

 Training to true failure every set leads to excessive fatigue, poor recovery, and eventual burnout.
-Most working sets should be RPE 8-9.
+Most hard working sets are usually kept below all-out failure, often around RPE 7–9 depending on the exercise and goal.
 Save RPE 10 for occasional testing or competition.
+Higher RPE sets are more fatiguing, which affects how much total weekly volume you can recover from.

 Improving Your RPE Accuracy